-As of June 30, 2013, we had negative net tangible book value of approximately \$ million, or \$ per share.
-Our negative net tangible book value per share represents total assets less goodwill, intangible assets, deferred financing fees and total liabilities divided by the number of shares of common stock outstanding. shares of common stock in this offering, based upon an assumed initial public offering price of \$ After giving effect to (i) the sale of per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting estimated offering expenses payable by us and (ii) the use of proceeds therefrom as set forth under the heading "Use of Proceeds," as if each had occurred on June 30, 2013, our as adjusted negative net tangible book value as of June 30, 2013 would have been approximately \$ per share.
-This represents an immediate increase in negative net tangible million, or \$ per share to existing stockholders and an immediate dilution of \$ per share to new investors purchasing common stock in this offering. book value of \$ The following table illustrates this dilution on a per share basis:
+As of June 30, 2013, we had negative net tangible book value of approximately \$(2,395.1) million, or \$(15.46) per share.
+Our negative net tangible book value per share represents total assets less goodwill, intangible assets, deferred financing fees and total liabilities divided by the number of shares of common stock outstanding.
+After giving effect to (i) the sale of 30,769,230 shares of common stock in this offering, based upon a public offering price of \$15.00 per share, after deducting estimated offering expenses payable by us and (ii) the use of proceeds therefrom as set forth under the heading "Use of Proceeds," as if each had occurred on June 30, 2013, our as adjusted negative net tangible book value as of June 30, 2013 would have been approximately \$(1,991.6) million, or \$(10.73) per share.
+This represents an immediate decrease in negative net tangible book value of \$4.73 per share to existing stockholders and an immediate dilution of \$25.73 per share to new investors purchasing common stock in this offering.
+The following table illustrates this dilution on a per share basis:

-• Assumed initial public offering price per share \$ Negative net tangible book value per share as of June 30, 2013 \$ Decrease in negative net tangible book value per share attributable to this offering and use of proceeds therefrom As adjusted negative net tangible book value per share after this offering Dilution per share to new investors \$
+Initial public offering price per share \$ 15.00 Negative net tangible book value per share as of June 30, 2013 \$(15.46) Decrease in negative net tangible book value per share attributable to this offering and use of proceeds therefrom 4.73 As adjusted negative net tangible book value per share after this offering (10.73) Dilution per share to new investors \$ 25.73